ACEmulator/ACE/docs/MOD_AUTHOR_GUIDE.md

 ## Testing checklist before sharing

-- Build using the exact ACE Single Player branch you name as supported.
+- Build using the exact OpenDereth branch you name as supported.
 - Start the private server with only this mod enabled and inspect the server log for load errors.
 - Exercise the changed behavior in game, including failure and boundary cases.
 - Test a clean install, disable/re-enable, server restart, and removal when removal is claimed safe.
 - Test with every declared dependency and likely patch conflict.
-- Back up `%LOCALAPPDATA%\ACESinglePlayer` before tests that change characters, items, or the world.
+- Back up `%LOCALAPPDATA%\OpenDereth` before tests that change characters, items, or the world.
 - Link to the complete source and license.
 Clearly label a package **Preview / not thoroughly tested** until real gameplay coverage exists.

 Do not put Asheron's Call client files or DAT files in a mod ZIP.
 They are proprietary and the server-mod importer is not designed to switch client data safely.